jsumners/goji/Readme.md

   the full path (use `path.resolve`).
 If it is not present, then it will be set to an "html" directory that is in the same directory as a `node_modules` directory.
+* `partialsDir`: The location where partial templates are stored.
+Partials are snippets of html that will be included via the `g-partial` attribute.
+The default value for this is `(templatesDir + '/partials')`.
 * `templatesExt`: The file extension used on template files.
 This defaults to ".html".
 Note that it should include the leading dot.